-Please Stop Posting Your COVID Vaccination Cards
+Please Stop Posting Pictures of Your COVID-19 Vaccination Cards on Social Media

 If you’re one of the newly vaccinated people who couldn’t help but share a celebratory selfie with proof, you’re not alone.